— Researched and written by Dr. Sandip Roy.

 Two of the foremost placebo researchers in the world today are Ted Kaptchuk and Fabrizio Benedetti.

 Ted Kaptchuk, a professor of medicine at Harvard Medical School, holds the position of the Director of the Harvard-wide Program in Placebo Studies and the Therapeutic Encounter (PiPS).
-In two fMRI-aided brain studies that they published in the Journal of Neuroscience in 2006 and 2008, Ted Kaptchuk and his team showed that placebo treatments alter the areas of the brain that regulate pain reception.
-Additionally, they said, the placebo pills are also capable of causing negative side effects – “nocebo effects.”
-Nocebo (Latin) stands for “I shall harm”.
+In two fMRI-aided brain studies published in the Journal of Neuroscience in 2006 and 2008, Ted Kaptchuk and his team showed that placebo treatments alter the areas of the brain that regulate pain reception.

-A 1998 meta-study of 2318 patients showed that 75% effectiveness of the antidepressants is due to the placebo and other non-specific effects.
+- A 1998 meta-study of 2318 patients showed that 75% effectiveness of the antidepressants is due to the placebo and other non-specific effects.
 That is, placebos can be 75% as effective as antidepressants.

-- A 2002 meta-analysis of the FDA database by Antonuccio and Burns, in a paper titled ‘Antidepressants: A Triumph of Marketing Over Science’ concluded that many of the widely prescribed antidepressants have clinically negligible advantage over placebo.
+- A 2002 meta-analysis of the FDA database by Antonuccio and Burns, in a paper titled “Antidepressants: A Triumph of Marketing Over Science,” concluded that many of the widely prescribed antidepressants have a clinically negligible advantage over placebo.

-A 2009 article in NEJM (New England Journal of Medicine) that reviewed Herzberg’s Happy Pills in America, Tone’s The Age of Anxiety, and Shorter’s Before Prozac, suggested that the antidepressant class SSRIs, which include Prozac, has no advantage over the largely discarded tranquilizers Librium and Valium.
-It proposed that the pharmaceutical industry has replaced these, as well as the superior TCA and MAOI class of drugs, with the SSRIs simply because the latter are on-patent and thus more profitable.Placebo means, ‘I shall please!’
-And Nocebo stands for 'I shall harm!'
-Click To Tweet
+- A 2009 article in NEJM (New England Journal of Medicine) that reviewed Herzberg’s Happy Pills in America, Tone’s The Age of Anxiety, and Shorter’s Before Prozac, suggested that the antidepressant class of SSRIs, which include Prozac, have no advantage over the largely discarded tranquilizers Librium and Valium.

 Yes.
 And No.

-- Yes: Happiness could be the effect, of which placebo may be the cause.
+- Yes: Happiness could be the effect, of which a placebo may be the cause.

-- No: Placebos can have ‘nocebo’ effect – which gives unhappiness.
+- No: Placebos can have a ‘nocebo’ effect – which gives unhappiness.